jonnonz1/nz-statute-book/acts/public/1980/national-parks-act-1980.md

 ### 75 Director-General may act in proceedings on behalf of the Crown
 All actions and proceedings by or on behalf of the Crown in connection with any breach of contract or any trespass or any damage accruing by reason of trespass or for the recovery of any rent, purchase money, or other money in respect of any national park or in respect of any damages or wrongs suffered by the Crown in respect of any national park may be commenced, prosecuted, and carried on by the Director-General on behalf of the Crown, and the Director-General may be plaintiff or defendant, as the case may require, in any such action or proceeding.

-### 76 Certificates of title in respect of national parks
+### 76 Records of title in respect of national parks
-(1) The Registrar for the Land Registration District in which is situated any land forming part of any national park shall, on completion of such surveys (if any) as may be necessary, and on being requested in writing to do so by the Director-General, issue a certificate or certificates of title under the Land Transfer Act 1952 in the name of Her Majesty in respect of any such land.
+(1) The Registrar-General of Land must, on completion of such surveys (if any) as may be necessary, and on being requested in writing to do so by the Director-General, issue a record or records of title under the Land Transfer Act 2017 in the name of Her Majesty in respect of any such land.
 (2) Subsection (1) shall not oblige any person to register any lease or licence granted under this Act.

 ### 77 Approval under this Act not to authorise actions in contravention of other Acts